mohneeshsoni/spring-prototype/source.code/README.md

-this is a test project.
-And Following technology stack we are planning to use in order to implement this prototype
+This is a test project.
+And following technology stack we are planning to use in order to implement this prototype

 Spring
 Springboot